Chaunhewie/stata-dta-in-python/README.rst

 Stata dta in Python
 ###################

-Thanks for https://github.com/jrfiedler/stata-dta-in-python.git .
+Please Turn to See https://github.com/jrfiedler/stata-dta-in-python.git .
+As this repository is just personalized extended for cutting a large dta(formats 118) file into small files.

 This repo version entends for dta formats 118 while origin repo was inplemented for dta formats 117, 115, and 114)

 This is a package for using Stata .dta files in Python.
 The main functionality of the package is in its ``Dta`` class and subclasses, which encapsulate the information from a .dta file, and provide methods for adding, replacing, or deleting this information.